AMWA-TV/ms-05-01/docs/Device Model.md

 Use of the signal path mechanism is preferred, but not strictly required.

 Depending on implementation, a block's signal flow may be read-write or read-only.
 In a fully-dynamic block, Controllers can retrieve and modify the signal flow.
 In a static block, Controllers can retrieve the signal flow but not modify it.
-The `ncBlock` class has methods for retrieving and, if supported, modifying block signal paths.
+The `NcBlock` class has methods for retrieving and, if supported, modifying block signal paths.

 ## Complete block example